Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version4/day19-day20/README.md

 The Nineteenth and Twentieth Day, I Completed-

-Game Finished Screen:
+Game Over Screen:

-* Design of the Game Finished Screen with Colored Text and a Moving Space Background
+* Design of the Game Over Screen with Colored Text and a Moving Space Background
-* Deployment of The Game Finished Screen
+* Deployment of The Game Over Screen
 * Spaceships Flying Animation

 # What am I working on?

-I am going to be working on the game ending song along with the play again key.
+I am going to be working on the game ending song along with the play again key for the game over screen.